prof7bit/TorChat/src/tools/readme_plugin_lin.txt

   You also must have tor installed in /usr/sbin/tor which should normally be the default location of tor if are on a debian based system.

   Now start pidgin from within a console window.
-You should see a lot of debugging output.
+You should see some debugging output.
 Additionally there will be a file ~/purpletorchat.log which contains the same debug output.